nipy/nipype/doc/users/tutorial_101.rst

 graphviz_ is installed on your system it automatically converts it to png files.
 If graphviz is not installed you can take the dot files and load them in a graphviz visualizer elsewhere.
-You can specify how detailed the graph is going to by using "graph2use" option which takes the following options
+You can specify how detailed the graph is going to be, by using "graph2use" argument which takes the following
+options:

 * orig - creates a top level graph without expanding internal workflow nodes
 * flat - expands workflow nodes recursively